-DT1 In the event the Wind Farm ceases to generate electricity for a continuous period of thirty-six (36) months, the Consent Holder must remove from the site all turbines and other above- ground structures and revegetate exposed surfaces within a period of no more than four (4) months following the close of the prior period.
+DT1 In the event the Wind Farm ceases to generate electricity for a continuous period of thirtysix (36) months, the Consent Holder must remove from the site all turbines and other aboveground structures and revegetate exposed surfaces within a period of no more than four (4) months following the close of the prior period.
 All turbine foundations, hardstand areas and any other ancillary building foundations must be covered with topsoil and/or cleanfill material and revegetated.
 Notice that decommissioning of the Wind Farm and site remediation activities have been completed must be provided to the Councils within five (5) working days of completion.
 All remedial works must be completed to achieve 80% coverage of exposed surfaces to the satisfaction of the Council(s).
 Appropriate traffic management must be in place when using local roads.
+The Terminal Substation is excluded from complying with this condition.